normandy14/duoTerminal/doc/model.md

      |      Method that deletes and creates a new translation table in the database
      |
      |  saveDataToPersistentStorage(self) -> None
+     |      Method that creates a new hashmap and saves it in the database
      |
      |  setFlagHash(self, hashmap)
      |      Method that assigns the parameter hashmap to the flaghash variable